St. Mary's Princeton-bound Nina Young has been named

 During this Thanksgiving season, St.

-Mary's has invited local law
+Mary's invited local law

 enforcement, fire fighters and emergency